File naming and size

 All the software in the QUINT workflow have requirements for the input images:

-• The file naming convention applies to all the software.
+• The images must comply with the QUINT file naming convention.
 It is recommended to change the file names as the first step in the QUINT workflow.
 This ensures that the files are compatible with QuickNII and VisuAlign, and that the output files of QuickNII, VisuAlign and ilastik are directly compatible with Nutil.

 Tip

-The Nutil software can be used to prepare the images since it supports image transformations (downscaling, rotation, mirroring), file renaming and file format conversion.
-Alternative software such as FIJI or Adobe Photoshop can also be used.
+The Nutil software can be used to prepare the images for analysis as it supports image transformations (downscaling, rotation, mirroring), file renaming and file format conversion.
+Alternative software such as FIJI or Adobe Photoshop can also be used to prepare the images.

 • Do not use periods “.” or spaces (” “) in the file name.
 This will not work.